BohlmannS/437socialapp/README.md

 3. Connection.query(sql, func) will query the database with the query string stored in the sql variable and will execute func once the query has returned. **THIS QUERY IS AN ASYNCHRONOUS FUNCTION, CODE THAT DEPENDS ON IT SHOULD GO INSIDE THE FUNCTION THAT EXECUTES ON RETURN**

 If you need to connect to the database in the command line to actually see the data or edit the database directly in mysql, do the following:
-1. ssh into the instance
+1. ssh into the instance: `ssh -i 437instance.pem ec2-user@3.17.134.90`
-2. On the home directory, that you will land in, there is a text file called db_connect.
-Open that file with vim/text editor
+2. On the home directory, that you will land in, type dbconnect
-3. Copy paste the command in there into the command line
-4. Put in the database password
+3. Put in the database password
-5. You are now in the mysql server.
+4. You are now in the mysql server.
 To use the database for our site type `use main_site;`